noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 Once you have created an Enjin account, it's advisable to enter the reference into your database, so you don't repeat this process unnecessarily in the future.

 ## Step 5: Loggin Your User In
-In this final step of integration, once you are have confirmed that your user has an existing account, you can log your user in, following this query:
+In this final step of integration, once you are have confirmed that your user has an existing account, you can log your user in by following this query:

 [Enjin OAuth Login](../../../examples/EnjinOAuth.gql)